Skip to main content

 • Internal owner already exists: A consultant can add value when a capable CMO, VP Marketing, or growth lead is already in place and only needs a specialist perspective.

-• Low execution dependency: A consultant fits when the company can absorb recommendations and execute them without needing the advisor to manage the operating cadence.
+• Low execution dependency: A consultant fits when the company can absorb recommendations and act on them without needing the advisor to run the day-to-day work.

-• Budget requires bounded exposure: A consultant may be the practical choice when leadership wants targeted advice before committing to an embedded senior marketing operator.
+• Budget requires bounded exposure: A consultant may be the practical choice when leadership wants targeted advice before committing to an embedded marketing leader.

 The consultant vs fractional distinction is not about which role is smarter.
 It is about whether the business needs advice or embedded accountability.